Scheduling periodic messages on a shared link: Introduction

-To our knowledge, all studied periodic scheduling problems are quite different from the one we present.
-In some works~\cite{korst1991periodic,hanen1993cyclic}, the aim is to minimize the number of processors on which the periodic tasks are scheduled, while our problem corresponds to a single processor and a constraint similar to makespan minimization.
-In cyclic scheduling~\cite{levner2010complexity}, the aim is to minimize the period of a scheduling to maximize the throughput, while our period is fixed.
-The train timetabling problem~\cite{lusby2011railway} and in particular the periodic event scheduling problem~\cite{serafini1989mathematical} are generalizations of our problem, since they take the period as input and can express the fact that two trains (like two messages) should not cross.
-However, they are much more general: the trains can vary in size, speed, the network can be more complex than a single track and there are precedence constraints.
-Hence, the numerous variants of train scheduling problems are very hard to solve (and always $\NP$-hard).
-Thus, some delay is allowed to make the problems solvable and most of the research done~\cite{lusby2011railway} is devising practical algorithms using branch and bound, mixed integer programming, genetic algorithms \dots
+The train timetabling problem~\cite{lusby2011railway} and in particular, the periodic event scheduling problem~\cite{serafini1989mathematical} or cyclic train timetabling~\cite{zhang2019solving} are generalizations of our problem since they take the period as input and can express the fact that two trains (like two messages) should not cross.
+However, they are much more general: the trains can vary in size and speed, the network can be more complex than consecutive single tracks and there are precedence constraints.
+Hence, the numerous variants of train scheduling problems are very hard to solve.
+Therefore, some delay is allowed in different parts of the network to make these problems solvable and most of the research done~\cite{lusby2011railway} is devising practical algorithms using branch and bound, mixed-integer programming, genetic algorithms, etc.

-In previous articles of the authors, generalizations of \pma allowing buffering are studied on a single link~\cite{dominique2018deterministic} or on a cycle~\cite{Guir1905:Deterministic}.
-Heuristics (using classical scheduling algorithms as subroutines) and FPT algorithms are used to find a sending scheme with \emph{minimal latency}, while here we consider only sending scheme with \emph{no additional latency}.
-More complex scheduling problems for time sensitive networks have been practically solved, using mixed integer programming~\cite{nayak2017incremental,steiner2018traffic} or an SMT solver~\cite{dos2019tsnsched}, but without theoretical guarantees on the quality of the produced solutions.
-Typical applications cited in these works (out of C-RAN) are sensor networks communicating periodically inside cars or planes, or logistic problems in production lines.
-We think our approach can be brought to these settings.
+The approach of employing dynamic deterministic flow calculation is emerging.
+While~\cite{9234005} presents a genetic algorithm based on a job-shop scheduling model that deviates significantly from our model,~\cite{gartner2023fast} uses incremental approaches with a concept similar to the \swapandmove algorithm we introduce: minimizing the impact of scheduling choices on future packets.
+The authors do not try to optimize overall latency but focus solely on computation time, using topologies and flow modelization different from ours.

+In this work, we do not compare our algorithms with classical methods used to solve similar problems such as mixed-integer linear programming, simulated annealing or genetic algorithm.
+Indeed, our objective is not design the best heuristic to solve \pma, but rather to understand for which load this problem has always a solution.
+While it is possible to analyze greedy algorithms to prove such a result, it seems hard to do the same for more complex heuristics.
+Besides, \pma is a constraint satisfaction problem and not an optimization problem, making some classical methods less relevant.
+The periodicity makes the constraints hard to state in a linear fashion, which makes the problem harder to cast as a linear programming problem (though not impossible, see~\cite{bartharxiv2018deterministic}).